s-h-3-l-l/everything/README.md

 # everything
 This program brings News-feeds, Podcasts, YouTube subscriptions and much more into one place.

+### Disclaimer
+This program is meant for use in private LANs only.
+Do NOT make this accessible to untrusted users.
+This program is not secure.

 ### Installation
 ```sh
 pip install -r requirements.txt